 “Hi, Gotta Write Network.
 I am a writer and author for the certified public accountant exam and I have a few questions about what can make my writing more pointed.
 I write questions that need to be purposely confusing but ultimately arrive at a single point.
 What I mean by that is, the question should give the candidate no extra information and allow them to think about their knowledge of the subject without giving away the answer.
 In this respect, the question can often be applied to two or three of the multiple-choice answers, but if the candidate understands the question, it will only arrive at one, correct answer.
 What type of thought process can I practice to get into this type of writing?”

 Obviously, this question kind of threw us through a loop.
 We are typically used to questions about how to make your writing more clear and precise – not less clear and vague.
 I think the main thing to understand with a topic like this is the actual topic you are writing about.
 In order to make the questions understandable but ultimately convoluted, you have to understand the subject matter extremely well.
 Now I don’t doubt that you do understand most of the accounting information, you might not understand the actual topics being asked.
 Get a good foundation for this information and you will be able to twist your questions in many different ways.
-Here is some more information about the exam.
+Here is some more information about the exam and a review course called Wiley CPAexcel review course.

 Once you understand the subject matter and understand how the average exam takers thinking during the test, you can properly formulate the questions to evoke the right answers.
 I’m not sure if they explanation helped, but we’d love to have a dialog about it in future articles.
 We love to talk about the writer’s mindset and what makes a successful writer no matter what they are writing.